-Within this section, you’ll find key information on how roommates are assigned, what room types are available, what you’ll need to bring (and what you shouldn’t), and programs available within residence life.
+In the following pages, you’ll find key information on how roommates are assigned, answers to frequently asked questions, who’s who and programs available within residence life.

 This is where the memories are made.
 Welcome to your new home.

-New students may be assigned to a single or a double room, based on your responses on the Housing and Dining Application.
+As a new student you will be assigned to either a single or a double room, based on your response to the Housing and Dining Application.
 If you are assigned to a single room, information about other students assigned to singles in your hall will be sent to you.
 Single rooms are charged at the single rate.
 All students are eligible to request a room change in September if space becomes available.
-Wake Forest has a three-year residency requirement and is one of the few universities in the country that guarantees housing for eight semesters (for students in good standing).
-Students are required to live in campus housing their first three years unless they live with their parent or guardian in the Winston-Salem area.

 Each residence hall room includes an extra-long twin bed (36″ by 80″), a dresser, and a desk and chair set.
 Each room is also equipped with window blinds and a closet or wardrobe unit.
 You may bring your own floor rug or purchase it upon your arrival to campus.